supercid/php-obfuscator/README.md

 ### Samples

 The `samples/` directory contains some example code.
-They have been generated using default configuration.
+They have been generated using default configuration, but white spaces are left in place for clarity.

 ### Limitations